 - Poor airflow – leaking or clogged ducts can bear stuffy air, uncomfortable temperatures, or weak airflow from your vents

-- Strange sounds – cracks, leaks, or air pressure changes in your ductwork can cause your HVAC system to make whistling or popping noise
+- Strange sounds – cracks, leaks, or air pressure changes in your ductwork can cause your HVAC system to make a whistling or popping noise

 - Clogged filters – ducts collect debris, pollutants, and other particles, resulting in strained airflow and increased energy costs